Kareem-AEz/TicketBounty/docs/inngest/GUIDES/BEST_PRACTICES.md

 ## 🚨 New to Inngest?
 Start Here First!

 Before diving into this comprehensive guide, **read [PITFALLS_AND_TIPS.md](./PITFALLS_AND_TIPS.md)** first.
 It covers:
-- 14 critical production pitfalls (with real cost estimates)
+- 14 critical production pitfalls based on common patterns
 - Do's and Don'ts quick reference
-- Battle-tested tips from real incidents
+- Battle-tested patterns from production experience

 **Why start there?** Learning what NOT to do saves you more time than learning best practices.